Nsmith4789/capstone-project2024/README.md

 # capstone-project2024

 ## About
-This is a page about NBA Legends bot from the Eastern Conference and the Western Confrence it will also highlight thier achievments and awards and stats.
+This is a page about NBA Legends both from the Eastern Conference and the Western Conference it will also highlight their achievements and awards and stats.

 ## Built with
 HTML